8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/_20220501/content.md

 He replied, “I can’t get you the job, but I can get you the interview.”

 I said okay.
 The interview was scheduled.
 I paid to take a shower and drove to Virginia.
-I put on the suit I’d purchased some years prior; it was required for my public speaking course.
+I put on the suit I’d purchased some years prior; it was required for my public speaking course in college.

 The panel interview went well; I didn’t get the job.

 But apparently I impressed one of the panelists well enough that he decided I needed to work there and he got me an interview for a different job; friends to this day.